On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The problem for is -hard

-We begin with an illustrative example that conveys the core ideas behind the {\coNP}-hardness of the \textsc{threshold} problem for \NFCE.
-This is a simplification of the more general \PSPACE-hardness result that we discuss next.
-The formal reduction and correctness proof can be found in \Cref{sec:lower bound PSPACE}.

-\paragraph{\coNP-Hardness.} Our proof is by a logarithmic-space reduction from the \textsc{Tautology} problem, which asks whether a given propositional formula in disjunctive normal form (DNF) is satisfied by every Boolean assignment~\cite{GareyJohnson79}.
-To this end, given a DNF formula $\varphi$, we construct a polynomial-size extensive-form game $G$ such that there exists a correlated equilibrium in $G$ with social welfare at least~$3$ if and only if~$\varphi$ is a tautology.
+We begin with a simpler reduction which shows the \conp-hardness of the \Threshold problem for \NFCE.
+Our proof is a reduction from the \textsc{Tautology} problem, which asks whether a given propositional formula in disjunctive normal form (DNF) is satisfied by every Boolean assignment of its variables~\cite{GareyJohnson79}.
+To this end, given a DNF formula $\phi$, we construct a polynomial-size extensive-form game $\Gphi$ such that there exists a correlated equilibrium in $\Gphi$ with expected objective value\footnote{Our reduction uses an arbitrary objective function for clarity.
+However, it can be adapted to social welfare by introducing an additional dummy player with an appropriate payoff: for example, at a leaf where all players receive 0 and the objective value is 1, the dummy would receive 1 instead .} of $1$ if and only if~$\phi$ is a tautology.